Omena0/TrackPack/README.md

 Clearly, this is not ideal.
 Luckily, there is a simple and hilarious way to fix this - we could simply make the messages invisible using server resource pack. (duh, resource pack again)

-We can create a resource pack with the following items: (and register the resource pack in server.properties)
+We can create a resource pack with the following items, and register it in `server.properties`:

 - `assets/minecraft/lang/{LOCALE}.json`:
     ```json